Studying for the NCLEX

 Visit your school library, local library or local book retailer to look through these guides before you buy one.
 They can be expensive, and one might be better suited for your study style than another.

-You might want to consider one or two of these study guides from Amazon.com for you or your group to use.
+You might want to consider one or two of these study guides from Amazon.com (see links below) for you or your group to use.
 Amazon includes reviews from readers, and suggests other books or materials that others purchased along with these items.
-These items can be helpful in deciding which study guides may be helpful to you.
+These reviews can be helpful in deciding which study guides may be helpful to you.